Exclusive - U.S., major automakers to announce safety accord Friday: sources

 "We're going to have to find new tools - that means new collaborations, new partnerships," Rosekind said.

-But the voluntary agreement will not be enforceable - and may fall short of what some safety advocates have called for.
+But the voluntary agreement will not be enforceable - and is not as tough as what some safety advocates have called for.
+With only a year remaining in the Obama administration, there is a shrinking window to complete new legally binding auto safety rules.

+Sean Kane, president of Massachusetts-based Safety Research & Strategies Inc and an auto safety advocate, praised NHTSA "for having a dialogue" with automakers and prodding them to do more on safety "and be strong on enforcement."

+Kane raised concerns about a voluntary agreement that is not legally enforceable.
+"It also eliminates input from outside parties" like safety advocates and consumers, Kane said, "and that is a little troubling."

 Foxx met with top executives from major automakers on Dec.
 1 in Washington.
 A spokeswoman for Foxx said there have since then been "productive discussions with auto manufacturers towards agreement on steps to bolster safety."